jefflgaol/Install-Packages-Jetson-ARM-Family/README.md

 ```

 ## Numba Installation
-Before proceeding to the Numba installation, you need to perform LLVM installation first since Numba is heavily rely on LLVM installation.
+Before proceeding to the Numba installation, you need to perform LLVM installation above first since Numba is heavily rely on LLVM installation.
 ```
 sudo pip3 install numba
 ```